D4wnstar/aetherwisp/Statistics/Hypothesis tests/Chi-square test.md

 H_{0}:&\mu_{i}=\mu_{0,i} \\
 H_{1}:&\mu_{i}\neq\mu_{0,i}
 \end{cases}\quad\forall i=1,\ldots,N$$
 We ask that each distribution individually has a mean equal to some value $\mu_{0,i}$.
-It is effectively $N$ simultaneous t-tests for $N$ separate Gaussians.
+It is (almost) like $N$ simultaneous [[Gaussian parameter tests|Z-tests]] for $N$ separate Gaussians.
 Instead of testing that a mean equals a test mean, you are testing that a *vector* of means equals a *vector* of test means.
 The test [[statistic]] is
 $$T=\sum_{i=1}^{N} \frac{(X_{i}-\mu_{0,i})^{2}}{\sigma_{i}^{2}}\sim \chi ^{2}_{N}\tag{1}$$
 which follows a [[chi-square distribution]] with $N$ degrees of freedom.
 The critical region is defined as a one-tailed region for high values of $t$.

-The $\chi ^{2}$ test differs from the more typical parametric mean test because it does not require the Gaussian RVs to be iid.
+The $\chi ^{2}$ test differs from $N$ different applications of the Z-test because it does not require the Gaussian RVs to be iid and also considers correlations.
 They can be differently distributed, so that all Gaussian distributions have different $\mu$ and $\sigma ^{2}$ parameters, and the test still applies.
 They also don't need to be [[Independent variables|independent]]; in fact, if the RVs are dependent on each other, the test still holds as long as we use the more general test statistic
 $$T=(\mathbf{X}-\boldsymbol{\mu}_{0})^{T}\Sigma^{-1}(\mathbf{X}-\boldsymbol{\mu}_{0})\sim \chi_{N}^{2}$$
 where $\Sigma$ is the [[Covariance|covariance matrix]] of the RVs, $\mathbf{X}\equiv(X_{1},\ldots,X_{N})$ and $\boldsymbol{\mu}_{0}=(\mu_{0,1},\ldots,\mu_{0,N})$.
 It also follows the $\chi_{N}^{2}$ distribution and reduces to the previous form in the case independent variables.